manugarcia101/Python/README.md

   5.Data Analisis folder is done mainly using matplot library 6.Guis are done using tkinter library
   7.Machine learning is going to have the basics on this skills in python, aplying some techniques related to data predictions
-  8.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net.
+  8.Working with the net uses sockets combined with python 9.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net.
 Flask web is a web done following the video tutorials of Corey Shafer in Youtube